Photos of the Week

 newman canker

-What fungus do you think caused this type of canker on this ash tree?
+What fungus do you think caused this canker on ash?

 Anthracnose on oak after early spring infection.
 Symptoms can look like a wilt disease.